tigwyk/100-days-of-code/r1-log.md

 ### R1D9
 I removed the React library for Material Components for Web and replaced it with just the raw CSS.
 It seems to be working just fine and I got a basic toolbar and layout grid configured. https://github.com/tigwyk/spacerpg/commits/master

+### R1D10
+Made all images responsive via CSS and added a placeholder image in the first row of the new layout grid. https://github.com/tigwyk/spacerpg/commits/master